Edward Moxhay: Hall of Commerce

 In 1830 Moxhay embarked on his least successful speculation.
 In 1829 the site of the former French Protestant Church at 52 Threadneedle Street became available following its demolition to make way for the widening of the street by the City Corporation.
 Moxhay bought the site and with backers spent £70,000 building a "Hall of Commerce" to his own design.
 The enormous hall was intended as a meeting place where commercial news could be exchanged, it was a predecessor of the more successful Royal Exchange which opened in 1844.
 Apart from the grand hall, there was a reading room, a room where commission agents could exhibit their samples, rooms for meetings of creditors and private arbitrations and rooms for the deposit of deeds.
 But the venture was a financial failure and Moxhay and his backers were forced to reduce the annual subscription from £5 5s. to £1 10s.
 6d.
 From 1855 the building was occupied by a series of banks until its demolition in 1922.
-Its striking frieze by the sculptor Musgrave Watson (1804-1847), best known for his bas-reliefs around the base of Nelson's Column was saved and relocated to the Battishill Street Gardens, Islington, where it can be seen to this day.
+Its striking frieze by the sculptor Musgrave Watson (1804-1847), best known for his bas-reliefs around the base of Nelson's Column was saved and relocated to Battishill Street Gardens, Islington, where it can be seen to this day.